orangejuice/philcare/README.md

 - Built on `Next.js`, `TailwindCSS`, `Framer Motion`
 - Modern form handling utilizing React's `useFormStatus` and `useFormState` hooks, with `Server Actions`
 - `Mailgun` for automated email sending
+- Markdown support for content management, powered by contentlayer and Google Drive as remote storage
 - Lazy load `Cloudflare Turnstile` for user-friendly CAPTCHA protection
 - `Leaflet` for highly customizable map display and `Thunderforest` for a generous, clean, high-DPI map tiles
 - Custom TypeScript crawler powered by `Crawlee` and `Puppeteer` for data extraction and Excel export